You make sense,

 You are not alone

 My background is in community mental health, and I’m committed to creating a culturally responsive, affirming space where people of all identities feel welcomed, respected, and taken seriously.
-I care deeply about offering therapy that is thoughtful, human, and grounded in real relationship.

 A smiling woman holding a small dog outdoors on grass, with trees in the background.

-Struggling with your mental health does NOT mean something is wrong with you.
+• Struggling with your mental health does not mean something is wrong with YOU.

 A close-up view of a forest floor with moss, small plants, and fallen logs, with trees blurred in the background.

-Areas of Focus
+Areas of Focus:

 Three bunches of blue and white flowers and a dandelion seed head arranged on a weathered wooden surface.